New York City says it needs $3 billion from federal government in coming years to respond to asylum seekers

 The program is now set to end on Wednesday.

-The comptroller's report said that "much is unknown" about the kinds of trends the city will see in the next months and years after that program is lifted.
+The comptroller's report said that "much is unknown" about the kinds of trends the city will see in the next months and years after that program is lifted, Adams said Sunday that the city should expect more than 1,000 additional asylum seekers to arrive every week.

 'No one has helped us'